Overview

 Equipment Available at UW-Madison

-Please note that DesignLab does not do any equipment checkout.
+Please note that DesignLab does not offer any equipment checkout or recording space.
 Below is a list of places on campus where you can checkout equipment

 Equipment checkout services may not be available at the locations below due to the pandemic.
-We recommend contacting the location to confirm availability, the current checkout processes and checkout lengths (which have been extended).
+We recommend contacting the location to confirm availability, the current checkout processes, and checkout lengths.

 College Library